vickyliu927/Abu-Dhabi-Tutors/docs/SLUG_MANAGEMENT.md

 ## Overview

-When a subject page slug is changed in Sanity (e.g., from "english" to "online-dubai-english-tutor"), the system automatically:
+When a subject page slug is changed in Sanity (e.g., from "english" to "online-abu-dhabi-english-tutor"), the system automatically:

 1. Updates all links in the subject grid on the homepage
 2. Updates the "Hire a Tutor" button links for tutors associated with that subject